cbarillari/interoperability-guidelines/README.md

 # D1.1 - Metadata schema and documentation/white paper for interoperable experimental-simulation materials science

 This deliverable provides documentation in the form of a white paper on interoperability between experiments and simulations in materials science.
+The document is considered a living document and may evolve according to our findings throughout the life of the project.

+You may read the document [here](journey-to-ontologize-metadata.md).

 ## Authors